BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/02-what_is_cortex.md

 ![](assets/cortex_diagram.svg)

 _Categories of Activity and Sensor data types alongside Cortex features synthesized from raw data streams.
-Availability of Wearable Sensors depends on the device type used and supported API._
+Availability of Wearable Sensors depends on the device type used and supported API.
+You may use cortex.all_features() to list all features._

 ## **Why Cortex?**